-As mentioned before, one of the main events in Platynereis life cycle is sexual maturation (epitoky), since it induces not only drastic morphological modifications but also changes in behavior (Fischer and Dorresteijn 2004).
-A striking difference between mature and juvenile worms is the difference in body color (Figure 13.3j and k): while juveniles mainly show a sex-independent brownish color, sexual dimorphism appears during epitoky, as females become bright yellow (Figure 13.3j) and males display white anterior and red posterior body regions (Figure 13.3k).
-During sexual maturation, worms stop food intake, their gut regresses and becomes non-functional.
-The trunk of the animal is progressively modified to become a "bag" full of gametes, visible through the body wall, which loses its pigmentation (Fischer and Dorresteijn 2004; Fischer et al. 2010).
+13.4.3 External and internal anatomy of Platynereis dumerilii adult (epitoke) worms As mentioned before, one of the main event in the Platynereis life cycle is sexual maturation (epitoky) since it induces not only drastic morphological modifications but also changes in behavior (Fischer and Dorresteijn 2004).
+A striking difference between mature and juvenile worms is the difference in body color (Figure 13.3j and k): while juveniles mainly show a sexindependent brownish color, sexual dimorphism appears during epitoky as females become bright yellow (Figure 13.3j) and males display white anterior and red posterior body regions (Figure 13.3k).
+During sexual maturation, worms stop food intake, and their gut thus regresses and becomes non-functional.
+The trunk of the animal is progressively modified to become a "bag" full of gametes, visible through the body wall which loses its pigmentation (Fischer and Dorresteijn 2004; Fischer et al. 2010).
 The yellow oocytes and white spermatozoids both contribute to the main color of the female and male anterior parts, respectively.
-Among other morphological changes, the eyes enlarge dramatically (Figure 13.31), and the homonomous segmentation present in juveniles is lost.
-Indeed, while anterior segments are not modified, posterior segments are substantially reshaped, and a clear boundary between these two parts of the trunk becomes visible (between the 15th and 20th segments, depending on the sex; Figure 13.3m) (Schulz et al. 1989; Fischer 1999).
+Among other morphological changes, the eyes enlarge dramatically (Figure 13.31) and the homonomous segmentation present in juveniles is lost.
+Indeed, while anterior segments are not modified, posterior segments are substantially reshaped and a clear boundary between these two parts of the trunk becomes visible (between the 15th and 20th segments, depending on the sex, Figure 13.3m) (Schulz et al. 1989; Fischer 1999).
 In modified posterior segments, parapodia flatten and develop paddle-shaped chaetae in both sexes.
 In males, posterior parapodia show a significant increase in vascularization, conferring its red color to the posterior part (Figure 13.3n).
-Muscles present in juvenile worms degenerate and are replaced by new muscle fibers which are specific to sexually mature animals.
-This dramatic reorganization of the body enables the formerly benthic juvenile worms to swim quickly to ensure the nuptial dance required for sexual reproduction (Fischer and Dorresteijn 2004; Fischer et al. 2010).
+Muscles present in juvenile worms degenerate and are replaced by new muscle fibers which are specific to sexually-mature animals.
+This dramatic reorganization of the body enables the formerly benthic juvenile worms an ability to swim quickly to ensure the nuptial dance required for sexual reproduction (Fischer and Dorresteijn 2004; Fischer et al. 2010).
 Finally, while the terminal part of the female is not modified, the male pygidium presents extra papillae, allowing the sperm to be released in many directions (Figure 13.30) (Starunov et al. 2015).
 In Platynereis, the switch from a growing worm to its reproductive life stage is controlled by brain hormone activity.
 Interestingly, worm decapitation (i.e. artificial reduction of brain hormone) induces worms' sexual maturation similarly to natural conditions (Schenk et al. 2016).